About Krupesh

 London Assembly Elections

 On 6th May 2021, Londoners voted for the Mayor of the capital along with London Assembly Members.
-Krupesh emphatically won the Brent and Harrow 2021 London Assembly election with a majority of over 21,000 votes.
+Krupesh won the Brent and Harrow 2021 London Assembly election.
+At the 2024 London elections he was successfully re-elected.
 He is immensely proud to be serving the community which he is part and parcel of and has been living, working and volunteering with his whole life.

 The London Assembly Explained